prodigeni/Vivaldi/README.md

 found, the second half of that pair is evaluated and returned.
 If no truthy tests are found, the statement returns `nil`.

-Simple `if` statements are provided as syntax sugar:
+The keyword `if` is provided as a synonym to `cond`, since it reads more naturally for one-body cond statements:

 <pre><code>
     // i is a variable